Banff National Park Trip Logistics

 Compensation for the Delay

 I was so glad I had bought travel insurance for this trip.
 I submitted a Customer Relations request to Air Canada to get compensation when I got home, and they would only send me a check for $100 CAD.
-Every bit helps!
-I filed a claim through my travel insurance that I’m still waiting to get my money back on, but the agent I talked to said it looked like at least my half of the room would be covered.
+I filed a claim through my travel insurance and received the remainder of my half of the room.
 If I had been thinking clearly when we checked into the hotel, I would’ve put the room on my card so the whole thing would’ve been covered by my insurance, but now I know.

 I always get World Nomads travel insurance when I fly internationally.
 It’s great for situations like this, or if you lose anything, or get injured, since normal health insurance doesn’t necessarily cover international travel.
 When I traveled to Ecuador, I lost my GoPro and they covered the cost of that.
 They are a great company to work with!